arturoCrisanto/cypress-cucumber/README.md

 });
 ```

+## 5.(Optional) Enable Cypress Studio
-if you want to add the Cypress studio
+If you want to add Cypress Studio, include the following line in your cypress.config.js file within the e2e section:

 ```javascript
 experimentalStudio: true,
 ```
+## 6. Update package.json

-just add this to your cypres.config file inside the e2e
+Update your package.json file with the required dependencies:

-also, change the package.json file

 ```javascript
 {